Accessibility Reports and Plans

 The Multi-Year Accessibility Plan 2020-2025 (PDF) describes the short- and long-terms goals and objectives to identify, remove and prevent barriers to accessibility for everyone who learns, works and participates in the Board community.

-In consultation with the AODA Advisory Committee, the Multi-Year Accessibility Plan has been renewed, updated and prepared with a new five-year timeframe of September 2020 to August 2025.
+In consultation with the Accessibility Advisory Committee, the Multi-Year Accessibility Plan has been renewed, updated and prepared with a new five-year timeframe of September 2020 to August 2025.
 The renewed timeframe re-establishes the Board’s commitment to accessibility planning based on four new strategic accessibility goals:

 Provide customer* service excellence by promoting accessibility best practices that give meaningful access to all students and staff, including those with disabilities.